-Recent research has advanced our understanding of the impacts of marine predation on US stocks of Atlantic salmon.
+Several recent advances in our understanding of salmon predation have occurred since Anthony (1996) wrote the last comprehensive assessment for NASCO.
 These advances include both species-specific investigations as well as investigations that clarify the mechanisms for particularly high predation at various life stages, especially as smolts and post-smolts transition to life at sea.
-We will first consider the recent literature pertaining to species-specific interactions.
+We will first consider the recent literature pertaining to species specific interactions.